Why Africa, Why Kenya?

 In 2022, the United States became Kenya’s largest export market, edging ahead of neighboring Uganda.
 In total, Kenya exported about $890 million in goods to the United States last year.

-In addition, the United States exported around $600 million in goods to Kenya. $1.5 billion in total U.S.-Kenya trade is fairly balanced and is expected to increase as the United States and Kenya negotiate a first-of-its-kind bilateral trade agreement between the United States and a sub-Saharan African country known as the Strategic Trade and Investment Partnership.
-This agreement, currently being negotiated, will be a model for the rest of the continent once signed.
+In addition, the United States exported around $600 million in goods to Kenya. $1.5 billion in total U.S.-Kenya trade is fairly balanced and is expected to increase as the United States and Kenya negotiate a first-of-its-kind bilateral trade agreement.
+This agreement will be a model for the rest of the continent once signed.

 TOO GOOD TO BE TRUE